Chung Ju-yung: Pre-Hyundai

-Chung returned to his village after his business failed and remained there until 1940, when he decided to try again in Keijō.
-After taking into account the restrictions imposed on Koreans in certain industries by the Japanese colonial government, Chung entered the automobile repair business.
-Using a service garage he purchased from a friend, Chung started the A-do Service Garage on a 3,000 won loan.
-Within three years, the number of employees grew from 20 to 70, and Chung was able to earn a respectable income.
-In 1943, the Japanese colonial government forced the garage to merge with a steel plant as part of the war effort.
-Chung returned to Gasan with 50,000 yen in savings despite the Japanese shutting down his businesses.
+After losing his store, Chung returned to his village and remained there until 1940, when he decided to try again in Keijō.
+Because of restrictions imposed on Koreans by the Japanese Colonial Government, Chung entered the automobile repair business.
+Using a garage purchased from a friend, Chung started the A-do Service Garage with a 3,000 won loan.
+Within three years, the number of employees grew from 20 to 70.
+In 1943, the Japanese colonial government forced the garage to merge with a steel plant during the war effort.
+He left Keijō and returned to his village with 50,000 yen in savings.